-I would like to thank members of the WZB's research unit Market Processes and Governance, in particular Kai A. Konrad, for their support for this work.
-I also would like to thank the editor, William C. Strange and two anonymous referees for insightful comments and suggestions.
-The usual caveat applies.
+I would like to thank members of the WZB's research unit Market Processes and Governance, in particular Kai A. Konrad, for their contribution to this work.
+Of course, the usual caveat applies.
 Financial support from the German Science Foundation (DFG) through research grant KO 1437/8-1 in the context of the DFG priority program "Institutional design of federal systems: Theory and empirical evidence" is gratefully acknowledged.